-126 The four Geneva Conventions have come to be internationally binding upon all states:
+The four Geneva Conventions have come to be internationally binding upon all states:

-Geneva Convention I for the Amelioration of the Condition of the Wounded and Sick in Armed Forces in the Field (GC I);

-Geneva Convention II for the Amelioration of the Condition of the Wounded, Sick and Shipwrecked Members of Armed Forces at Sea (GC II);

-Geneva Convention III Concerning the Treatment of Prisoners of War (GC III);

-Geneva Convention IV Concerning the Protection of Civilian Persons in Time of War (GC IV).
+- Geneva Convention I for the Amelioration of the Condition of the Wounded and Sick in Armed Forces in the Field (GC I); - Geneva Convention II for the Amelioration of the Condition of the Wounded, Sick and Shipwrecked Members of Armed Forces at Sea (GC II); - Geneva Convention III Concerning the Treatment of Prisoners of War (GC III); - Geneva Convention IV Concerning the Protection of Civilian Persons in Time of War (GC IV).

-(p.
-27) The Geneva Conventions of 1949 have now achieved universal participation with 194 parties (there are 193 members of the UN).
+The Geneva Conventions of 1949 have now achieved universal participation with 196 parties in 2020 (there were 193 member states of the UN).
 Since the Conventions will therefore apply as treaties in almost any international armed conflict, the question of whether their provisions have achieved the status of customary international law might be thought irrelevant.
-It may, however, still be significant in two respects.
-First, the decision of the International Court of Justice in Nicaragua v US shows that an international tribunal may sometimes be able to apply rules of customary international law even though it lacks the competence to apply the provisions of a multilateral treaty.
+However, customary law status is still highly relevant.
+For example, the decision of the International Court of Justice in Nicaragua v US144 shows that an international tribunal may sometimes be able to apply rules of customary international law even though it lacks the competence to apply the provisions of a multilateral treaty.
 Second, in some states (noticeably the UK and many Commonwealth countries, as well as Israel) treaties do not form part of national legislation and cannot be applied by national courts, whereas national courts can and do apply rules of customary international law.
 It seems likely that most, if not all, of the provisions of the Conventions would now be regarded as declaratory of customary international law.

-127 The 1907 Hague Conventions are binding not only upon the contracting parties, but have also been largely recognized as customary law.
+The 1907 Hague Conventions are binding not only upon the contracting parties, but are widely recognized as customary law.
 The documents relevant to international humanitarian law are: